vegaprotocol/documentation/versioned_docs/version-v0.74/releases/overview.md

 This has been implemented as per the [party profile specification ↗](https://github.com/vegaprotocol/specs/blob/palazzo/protocol/0088-PPRF-party_profile.md)

+### Release version 0.73.14 (patch) | 2024-02-19
+Version 0.73.14 was released by the validators to mainnet on 19 February, 2024.

+This version:

+* Contains changes that will suspend all markets at the time of the protocol upgrade and set the funding rate scaling factor to `0` as per the [0.73.14](https://github.com/vegaprotocol/vega/releases/tag/v0.73.14) release notes.
+* This is in response to reports from the community of a potential intentional exploit and/or manipulation of markets as detailed in this [mainnet incident report ↗](https://medium.com/vegaprotocol/incident-report-network-outage-e60376912790) and is to protect the current markets.

 ### Release version 0.73.13 (patch) | 2024-02-06
 Version 0.73.13 was released by the validators to mainnet on 06 February, 2024.